NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

   - 14: Tavern Patron
 ```

 **Tactics:** As this fight occurs in the taproom of the inn, you should determine if any of the PCs are wearing armor and what weapons they carry before the fight begins. [[Tarquin]] finds it rude to be fully armed and armored in his establishment, but lets it pass if the PCs are insistent or sweet talk him with a DC 23 [[Skills#Diplomacy|Diplomacy]] check.
 Unarmed PCs can fight using the same weapons as the patrons, knives (treat as daggers that deal 1d3), bottles (improvised weapons that deal 1d4) and chairs (improvised clubs).
-Throughout the fight, [[Elaxan]] uses Spring Attack to move up into a flanking position, take an attack, and back away before the PCs can retaliate, If dropped to below 10 hp, he attempts to flee, changing shape to that of a peasant woman the moment he is out of sight.
+Throughout the fight, [[Elaxan]] uses Sneak Attack whenever possible.
+If dropped to below 10 hp, he attempts to flee, changing shape to that of a peasant woman the moment he is out of sight.

-**Developments:** Four minutes after [[Tarquin]] is attacked, the city watch arrives on the scene and arrests the party unless they can prove their innocence (see the cast article in DUNCFON 118 for some sample city watchmen).
+**Developments:** Four minutes after [[Tarquin]] is attacked, the city watch arrives on the scene and arrests the party unless they can prove their innocence.
 If the PCs have killed any of the tavern patrons, they are arrested whether or not they prove that they did not hurt [[Tarquin]].
 Should the PCs kill [[Elaxan]], he reverts to his true form, much to the shock of all present.
 This evidence alone is enough to clear the PCs of any charges by the crowd and guard.
 Should [[Elaxan]] be searched, he has daggers that match the one used to attack [[Tarquin]].
 Without this proof, convincing the city constables requires а DC 28 [[Skills#Diplomacy|Diplomacy]] check and a rather good explanation.
 Elaxan's pouch contains a strangely crooked key attached to a small keychain.
 The key's head bears a unique design of a ship being pulled underwater by a huge octopus.
 This key can unlock the front door to the doppelganger's hideout, a warehouse down by the river called "Sodden Hold."
 A DC 20 [[Skills#Society|Society]] check allows a character to recognize the design on the key as the same as a design over several old warehouses in the [[Shattered Ward]], although most of these warehouses have been torn down and replaced with newer buildings.
 If none of the PCs figure this out, а DC 21 [[Gather Information]] check uncovers the same clue.
 In addition, the informant can tell the PCs that the octopus standard was the mark of a now-dead merchant who once owned several warehouses along the waterfront.
 Most of these buildings have been sold off and rebuilt, but one still stands—Sodden Hold.

 If the PCs are arrested, they spend the night in jail, stripped of all their gear and spell components.
 In the morning, using their agents within the city watch, the doppelgangers have the PCs delivered to their hideout as noted in the sidebar "Delivered into Danger."